Up to 60% off sofas & mattresses — limited‑time deals.

 Is a curved sofa comfortable for everyday use?

-Yes for sitting and conversation; for naps, look for deeper seats and add an ottoman.
+Yes for sitting, reading, and conversation.
+For naps, deeper seats and an ottoman usually help.

 Does a curved sofa save space?